Julie789/Team3Inquisitors/BackgroundResearchReport/HISG_BackgroundResearchReport.md

 Science and Research n.d.
 Midcoast  Maine Collaborative Scallop Project.
 Hurricane Island, viewed on 2019, Oct 3.
 Retrieved from http://www.hurricaneisland.net/scallop-project

+### CONTRIBUTION STATEMENT :
+* Connor McCoy:
+    * Organization Overview, and Research Questions
+* Julie Sunny Mathew:
+    * Management Actions, and Research Questions
+    * Proof Reading
+* Swetha Byluppala
+    * Organism Study, and Research Questions

+As the role of the Proof Reader is alternating for every assignment, Julie Sunny Mathew fulfilled the role of Proof Reader for Background Research Report.

 _I, Julie Sunny Mathew, have reviewed this work and agree that it is ready for submission._